sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

       Which I will now relate to you."

+      The Agni-Purāṇa[^83] list of twenty-five authoritative texts, quoted before is interpreted thus:-

-      The [Agni-Purāṇa](# " Agni-Puranam, Engl. prose transl, by Manmathanath Dutt.
+[^83]: " Agni-Puranam, Engl. prose transl, by Manmathanath Dutt.
 Cal., 1903.
 Chapter XXXIX.
-In the Introduction Mr. Datta writes:- ") list of twenty-five authoritative texts, quoted before is interpreted thus:-
+In the Introduction Mr. Datta writes:- "

       "Hayagriva said:-O, Brahman, hear me speak about the consecration of the images of Vishnu and other gods-(1).